 - Losses (financial and non-financial) incurred due to the medical professional’s actions.

-Keep in mind that these cases can be incredibly complex, and the doctor, facility, and their insurer will likely do everything in their power to fight back against your claim.
+Remember that these cases can be incredibly complex, and the doctor, facility, and insurer will likely do everything possible to fight back against your claim.

-Proving negligence typically requires an expert testimony, in which another physician testifies to the standard of care, or what a reasonably confident doctor would have done in the same situation.
-You then must prove that your physician strayed from the defined standard of care, and you suffered harm as a result.
+Proving negligence typically requires expert testimony, in which another physician testifies to the standard of care or what a reasonably confident doctor would have done in the same situation.
+You then must prove that your physician strayed from the defined standard of care and you suffered harm as a result.

 Contact a New York Delayed Diagnosis Lawyer

 If you suffered injuries or if a health condition worsened due to a medical professional’s failure to diagnose or treat you, you have the right to seek answers, compensation, and justice.
-Proving these claims can be challenging, and it is not advisable that you try to handle your case on your own.
-Instead, turn to an experienced delayed diagnosis lawyer in New York to have the best chance at holding the medical professional or facility accountable for the harm you’ve suffered.
+Proving these claims can be challenging, and you shouldn’t try to handle your case alone.
+Instead, turn to an experienced delayed diagnosis lawyer in New York for the best chance at holding the medical professional or facility accountable for the harm you’ve suffered.

 The attorneys at Hach & Rose, LLP will be ready to stand up and fight for you when you call us at (212) 779-0057, chat with us live, or fill out a contact form today.